erasromani/FinalProjectDRL.github.io/index.md

 </p>

 ### Illustration of Environment
 The trained agent in part 3 is an example of the environment.
-The red lines are demands of customers and the green lines are destinations of in-vehicle customers.
+The blue lines are demands of customers and the green lines are destinations of in-vehicle customers.

 ## Experiments and results